mubix/cfdb/README.md

 A brief summary of the vulnerability

-## Exploitation

-A write up on how this vulnerability can be exploited with demo code or screen shots

 ## Capabilities and Risk

 This is to replace any "level" or "score" becuase of how much context is needed